siberfx/laravel-legacy-ui/README.md

 ### This project brings old Auth scaffolding to Laravel 8 for projects that cannot migrate to [Jetstream](https://github.com/laravel/jetstream)

+> NOTE: Laravel released [laravel/breeze](https://github.com/laravel/breeze), a new scaffolding package that could fit on projects that cannot migrate to Jetstram.
+I recommend trying it before using this fork.

 While Laravel does not dictate which JavaScript or CSS pre-processors you use, it does provide a basic starting point using [Bootstrap](https://getbootstrap.com/), [React](https://reactjs.org/), and / or [Vue](https://vuejs.org/) that will be helpful for many applications.
 By default, Laravel uses [NPM](https://www.npmjs.org/) to install both of these frontend packages.

 **We are not accepting new presets.**